Recycling CRT, TFT, Flat Panel and Plasma Televisions and Monitors.

-Due to their constituent components , Waste Monitors, whether CRT or TFT, working or faulty, ar considered Hazardous. (see: what computer waste is hazardous?).
-The Basel Convention (UNEP 1989)(1), a treaty prohibiting the trans-continental shipping of hazardous waste extends to cover all end of life computer screens, whatever their condition.
+Due to their constituent components , Waste Monitors, whether CRT or TFT, working or faulty, ar considered Hazardous. (see: what waste electronics are hazardous?).
+The Basel Convention (UNEP 1989)(1), a treaty prohibiting the trans-continental shipping of hazardous waste extends to cover all end of life monitors, whatever their condition.
 The UK is a signatory to this agreement, which means that if a screen is faulty and sent for recycling, it shouldn't be shipped to a developing country for disposal.

 Hazardous waste regulations (Hazardous waste regulations 2005)(2) don't allow the disposal of monitors in Landfill and the WEEE regulations (SI 2006 No.3289)(3) require that they are recycled by Authorised Treatment Facilities(4) where the waste hierarchy (3R's) must be applied to determine the most appropriate method of treatment.